 When weighing up the various savings accounts on offer, bear these points in mind:

-that if you see a high interest savings rate advertised for your account that is what you are earning.
-Banks and building societies often pay high interest savings rates to new savers and less to those who have had the savings account for a while.
+Don't assume that if you see a high-interest savings rate advertised for your account that is what you are earning.
+Banks and building societies often pay high-interest savings rates to new savers and less to those who have had the savings account for a while.

-on the savings account are artificially high.
+Check whether the advertised interest rates on the savings account are artificially high.
 Some providers offer an initial bonus on the account.
-This makes it look like a best buy, but the bonus rate normally only applies for the first 6 months or year after which the account reverts to a lower interest rate.
+This makes it look like the best buy, but the bonus rate normally only applies for the first 6 months or year after which the account reverts to a lower interest rate.

 Savings accounts pay you an Annual Equivalent Rate (AER) on your credit.
 The rate indicates what the amount would be if interest was paid and compounded once a year.
 Compounding is when interest is added onto a deposit each month with the new interest based on the newly calculated deposit figure.
 The higher the AER, the more interest you'll earn on your money.